gianlucagiacometti/bootstrap-select

 Class Description

-form-select-lg Styles the <select> element as the Bootstrap <input> element with the class form-control-lg
+form-select-lg Styles the <select> element as the Bootstrap <input> element with the class form-control-lg.

-form-select-sm Styles the <select> element as the Bootstrap <input> element with the class form-control-sm
+form-select-sm Styles the <select> element as the Bootstrap <input> element with the class form-control-sm.

-form-select-plaintext Styles the <select> element as the Bootstrap <input> element with the class form-control-plaintext
+form-select-plaintext Styles the <select> element as the Bootstrap <input> element with the class form-control-plaintext.

-label-floating Styles the <select> element as the Bootstrap <input> element with a floating label (alternative to label-outline.
+label-floating Styles the <select> element as the Bootstrap <input> element with a floating label (alternative to label-outline).

 label-outline New style for Bootstrap <input> elements, which also applies to .bootstrap-select class (alternative to label-floating).

-searchable Makes the <select> element searchable
+searchable Makes the <select> element searchable.

-Optional properties for <select> element
+Optional properties for the <select> element

 Property Type Default Description